reflex-dev/reflex-web/docs/library/forms/switch.md

 The `checked` prop is used to control the state of the switch.

-The event `on_checked_change` is called when the state of the switch changes, when the `change_checked` event handler is called.
+The event `on_change` is called when the state of the switch changes, when the `change_checked` event handler is called.

 The `disabled` prop when `True`, prevents the user from interacting with the switch.